stefanocoretta/geoling/README.md

 The maps are organised in *dialang directories*, i.e. directories named after the [glottocode](https://glottolog.org) of the *dialang(s)* (macro-family, family, language, variety, idiolect, etc; aka languoids) represented in the maps.

-Note that attempt is made to maintain a hierarchical directory structure that reflects genetic classification.
+Note that no attempt is made to maintain a hierarchical directory structure that reflects genetic classification.

 Within the dialang directories, the naming convention of the *map directories*---each containing the files of a single map---is `glottocode-ID_XX`, where: